-Leveraging Market Power Through Tying and Bundling: Does Google Behave Anti-Competitively?
+Does Google Leverage Market Power Through Tying and Bundling?

-I examine Google's pattern and practice of tying and bundling to leverage its dominance into new sectors under antitrust law principles.
+I examine Google's pattern and practice of tying to leverage its dominance into new sectors.
 In particular, I show how Google used these tactics to enter numerous markets, to compel usage of its services, and often to dominate competing offerings.
-I explore the technical and commercial implementations of these practices, and I identify their effects on competition.
-I conclude that Google's tying and bundling tactics are suspect under antitrust law.
+I explore the technical and commercial implementations of these practices, then identify their effects on competition.
+I conclude that Google's tying tactics are suspect under antitrust law.